MSN Messenger: Windows Live Messenger 14.0–16.4 (2009–2012)

-Discontinuation
+Discontinuation and legacy

 On November 6, 2012, Microsoft announced that Messenger and Skype services would merge in the first quarter of 2013.
 According to Tony Bates (president of Skype Division at the time), Messenger users could sign into Skype using their Microsoft accounts, access their Messenger contacts and communicate as usual.
 On January 8, 2013, Microsoft emailed Messenger users and informed them that with the exception of mainland China, the Messenger service would stop working on March 15, 2013, and users would not be able to sign in.

 On February 15, 2013, ZDNet wrote the discontinuation email was only sent to one percent of Messenger users, a test group.
 On the same day, Microsoft announced its plans to phase out Messenger: the process would start on April 8, 2013, with English users and would end on April 30, 2013; Messenger would remain available in mainland China.
 According to ZDNet, this might only apply to the ability to sign in with Messenger client; Microsoft would keep its Messenger service running for another year.
 "Windows Live Messenger Upgrades to Skype", as they were referred to by Microsoft, started on April 8, 2013.
 This transition took place language by language.
 Brazil was the last country to be "upgraded", on April 30.

 Chinese Messenger users received an email from Microsoft in August 2014, containing an announcement that Messenger service in China would end on October 31, 2014; users were advised to migrate to Skype and receive free credits.

+In 2017 a number of developers managed to reverse engineer the Messenger protocol and designed custom servers that make the MSN/Windows Live Messenger functional again.
+The service is now provided under the name Escargot.